MAPinedoJr/MAPinedoJr/README.md

 ## Objective

-My journey in technology has led me to develop a passion for IT and Cybersecurity, and I am now eager to break into this field, willing to take on any oppurtunity to contribute and grow.
+My journey in technology has led me to develop a passion for IT and Cybersecurity, and I am now eager to break into these fields, willing to take on any oppurtunity to contribute and grow.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]